carbon-language/carbon-lang/lld/docs/index.rst

 - July 2016: Started working on improving the linker script support.

 - December 2016: Succeeded to build the entire FreeBSD base system including the kernel.
-We had widen the gap against the GNU linkers.
+We had widen the performance gap against the GNU linkers.

 Internals
 ---------